Abd-007/Switch-Emulators-Guide/Yuzu.md

 **Note:** It is recommended to get an adblocker before visiting any of these websites.
 You can get one at https://ublockorigin.com/

+**Note:** When downloading, you might be presented with 3 file types.
+NSP, XCI and NSZ.
+Yuzu and Ryujinx do not support NSZ, so don't download that.
+XCI has the update file merged into the game file so you need to download only one file.
+NSP has different game and update files, making it easier to update.
+Get whichever you lik